 SWALS are those pupils whose mother tongue/dominant language is an official language of an EU Member State but for whom no language section in their mother tongue/dominant language (L1) exists in school.
-At TES SWALS are enrolled in the English section.
+At TES SWALS are enrolled in the English or in the French section.
 Very often the language of the section is the pupil’s L2 while the pupil’s mother tongue is the pupil’s L1.

 If necessary, Tallinn European School may consider, in cooperation with parents, arranging intensive courses (SWALS) or providing other learning support for diminishing a pupil’s lag in a language.

-Tallinn European School provides mother tongue teaching (so-called Mother Tongue Programme) for SWALS at Primary or Secondary level if it is requested at least for 5 (five) children of the employees of the institutions and agencies of the European Union (applies to the official languages of the EU).
+Tallinn European School provides mother tongue teaching (so-called Mother Tongue Programme) for SWALS at Primary or Secondary level if it is requested at least for 5 (five) children.

 International foreign language exam possibilities at Tallinn European School